 Thanks for your interest in everything SHOTORAMA!
-We are in the middle of planning the event for 2021 – it’s been a rough couple of years, and while we were sad that SHOTORAMA 2020 needed to be cancelled, we can only hope for better times ahead.
-So here at shotorama towers, the imaginary castle where we all live and train in perfect harmony, we are back to getting all the details and updates ready.
-We are making some compromises in the format because of the expected restrictions, but we hope that the core elements can remain the same – a chance to meet old friends, make new ones, and explore the beautiful and varied expanse of the shotokan landscape.
+We are full steam ahead with getting ready for 2022 – it’s been a rough couple of years, and while we were sad that SHOTORAMA 2020 needed to be cancelled, we all pulled together (albeit safely) in 2021 and kept our dream of punchy-face-pyjamatime (a rejected name fo rthe original event) alive.
+We can only – and always do – hope for better times ahead.
+So here at shotorama towers, the imaginary castle where we all live and train in perfect harmony, the wooden floor is perfectly springy and the sunlight streams through the windows, illuminating the dust kicked up after our latest class.
+But now we are back to our office, manning the typewriters and the messenger pigeons; we are back to getting all the details ready for this year.
+New format, new instructors, new friends – ready to explore the beautiful and challenging expanse of the shotokan landscape.

-Aside from still being the friendliest festival of shotokan around, we always want to push forward and improve, so have taken on board feedback from previous attendees and hope that this year’s SHOTORAMA will be the best yet!
-All will be revealed soon, and we look forward to seeing you there!
+Aside from still being the friendliest festival of shotokan around, we always want to push forward and improve, and hope that this year’s SHOTORAMA will be the best yet!
 Bring your friends, your club, your family!
-If it’s safe to do so 🙂

-In the meantime, here is the origin story for the legend of SHOTORAMA, passed down in whispers through the (couple of) years.
+In the meantime, here is the origin story for the legend of SHOTORAMA, passed down in awed whispers through the ages (since 2018).
 Gather close around the fire, and I will tell the tale…

 The fantastical yet true origin story of SHOTORAMA.

-While it may not be possible to draw a direct line from the Woodstock Festival of 1969 to Guildford in 2018, it doesn’t mean we won’t try.
-One seemingly ordinary Thursday, over a drink after a club training at Kanshin, a small group of karateka got to talking.
-Idle talk, with no-one suspecting that this was a beginning of something never seen before.
-Opinions, thoughts, and yes even frustrations were aired, and echoed, and piece by piece a manifesto was drawn up for what would, as you already know, become known as SHOTORAMA.
-A new name, conjured later as a vessel for the meaning we poured into it.
+While it may not be possible to draw a direct line from the Woodstock Festival of 1969 across some 5000 km and fifty years to Guildford in 2018, it doesn’t mean we won’t try.
+The connection is not the place, or the time, or anyone being at both, or what happened at either, or anything like that.
+It’s a connection of spirit, and possibly also comfortable clothing.
+One seemingly ordinary Thursday, over a drink after a seemingly ordinary club training at Kanshin, a small group of karateka got to talking.
+Who they were (it was us), and why they were there (karate, as mentioned already), is now lost to history.
+It is now simply thought of as: the beginning.
+Idle talk, friendly chatter, with no-one suspecting that this was to herald the start of something never seen, never thought of before.
+Opinions, thoughts, and yes even frustrations were aired, and echoed, and slowly enough a manifesto was drawn up for what would later, as the world now knows, was given the name SHOTORAMA.
+A new name, never before uttered, conjured as a vessel for the meaning we were waiting to pour into it.

-That manifesto was, in reality, just a list of wishes that captured some of the feeling in the room, which had been let out and expressed.
-We loved shotokan, lived it, and we wanted to celebrate.
-We wanted to train with our friends, be trained by our friends, to find out what they knew that we didn’t.
+That manifesto was, in reality, just a list of wishes that captured some of the feeling in the room, which had been let out and expressed among old friends and sparring partners.
+We loved shotokan, we lived it, and gosh darn we wanted to celebrate.
+Karate is much more than us.
+We wanted to train with our friends, yes, but we also wanted to be trained by our friends, to watch them in awe, to find out what they knew that we didn’t.
 We wanted a party, a festival, an event to remember.
 We wanted a ‘Karate Woodstock’.
-And, delicately, ceremoniously, we laid our feelings out, like glittering weapons of unfathomable magic…
+And, delicately, ceremoniously, we laid our feelings out, like glittering weapons of unfathomable magic.
+We placed the pieces together, nudged them this way and that, and it was almost as if we watched them arrange themselves into an outline…

 - most instructors teach for love of karate, and the joy of teaching, but this is often lost in everyday training.